-SCE&G anticipates that its energy efficiency ("EE") programs will reduce retail sales in 2016 by 71,307 MWH or approximately 71 GWH.
-Retail sales after this EE impact are expected to be 22,166 GWH.
-Therefore, the EE programs are expected to reduce retail sales by about

-0.32% from what they would have been.
-To gauge how its EE programs compared to other companies in the Southeast, SCE&G analyzed the EE impacts filed with the U.S. Energy Information Administration ("EIA") in 2014, the latest year available.
-There were 54 companies filing from the Southeast, in particular, from the North American Electric Reliability Corporation (NERC) regions of the SERC Reliability Corporation (SERC) and the Florida Reliability Coordinating Council (FRCC).
-One company was dropped from the analysis for bad data, and the Tennessee Valley Authority reporting in four states was dropped as well.
+SCE&G anticipates that its energy efficiency ("EE") programs will reduce retail sales in 2017 by 72,414 MWH or approximately 71 GWH.
+Retail sales after this EE impact are expected to be 22,240 GWH.
+Therefore, the EE programs are expected to reduce retail sales by about 0.32% from what they would have been.
+To gauge how its EE programs compared to other companies in the Southeast, SCE&G analyzed the EE impacts filed with the U.S. Energy Information Administration ("EIA") in 2015, the latest year available.
+There were 56 companies filing from the Southeast, in particular, from the North American Electric Reliability Corporation (NERC) regions of the SERC Reliability Corporation (SERC) and the Florida Reliability Coordinating Council (FRCC).
+Three companies were dropped from the analysis.
 The chart below shows graphically the distribution of reported results.
 The median EE impact was 0.19%.
 Thus, half the companies reported results higher and half lower than this median value.
-SCE&G's expectation for 2016 places it in the top half of the distribution.
-Clearly SCE&G's EE programs compare favorably with other companies in the Southeast.
+SCE&G's expectation for 2017 places it in the top half of the distribution.
+Clearly, SCE&G's EE programs compare favorably with other companies in the Southeast.

-EIA 861 Reported Energy Efficiency Impacts for 2014
+EIA 861 Reported Energy Efficiency Impacts for 2015

 As part of the forecast development, the 0.32% EE savings was divided into a residential and commercial component.
 In addition savings due to lighting efficiencies were removed from the class numbers and combined with lighting efficiency effects due to federally mandated measures.
 This was necessary to produce a consistent forecast of lighting efficiency effects.
 After this adjustment the annual EE percentages used to produce the forecast were determined to be 0.28% and 0.10% for the residential and commercial sectors, respectively.
-The table below
+The table below illustrates the calculation of the EE reductions.
+The far right-hand column labeled "Total Cumulative Reductions" is the sum of the residential and commercial cumulative reductions and represents the "SCE&G DSM Programs" column shown in a subsequent forecast summary table.